CFO vs Controller: How to choose the right one for your business

 CFOs often report directly to the CEO of the company.
 CFOs and CEOs work closely together.
 CFOs create analysis and financial strategies which they present to the CEO as a key part of the company’s path forward.

-CFO vs Controller: When To Choose
+CFO vs Controller: When to choose

 It can be difficult to decide between CFO vs controller.
 Making the right choice depends on the specific needs of your company, your growth rate, and your existing staff.
 Typically, a new startup has different needs from a larger company, and as such, has different personnel requirements.